 Dr. Ann Broderick graduated with an AB in Latin American literature from Princeton University.
 She is a 1986 graduate of the Carver College of Medicine and completed residency in Internal Medicine in 1989 at the University of Iowa Hospitals and Clinics.
 She then worked as a general internist and a hospice medical director.
 After 10 years in that position, she became the Director of Palliative care at University of Iowa Hospital and Clinics.
-She recently resigned from the Directorship and directs the first Hospice and Palliative Medicine fellowship at the University of Iowa.
+She is currently the Director of Hospice and Palliative Care at the VA Medical Center in Iowa City.